 Badlands was the first film of Terrence Malick.
 Terrence Malick is one of the great, underrated American directors.
 Subsequent to Badlands, Malick went onto make the amazing Days of Heaven (1978), a story about a couple fleeing from a murder in the Great Depression, which would have to be on this authors list of the great films of the last thirty years.
 In Days of Heaven, Malick evokes a nostalgic dream-like landscape that is visually even more powerful than the drama or any of the characters in the film.
-Subsequently, Malick vanished and went to live in France for twenty years before returning to make the World War II film The Thin Red Line (1998) and then The New World (2005), a romantic retelling of the story of Pocahontas and John Smith, and then a series of semi-autobiographical works with the mystical The Tree of Life (2011) and To the Wonder (2012) and Knight of Cups (2015), as well as the documentary Voyage of Time: Lifes Journey (2016), followed by Song to Song (2017).
+Subsequently, Malick vanished and went to live in France for twenty years before returning to make the World War II film The Thin Red Line (1998) and then The New World (2005), a romantic retelling of the story of Pocahontas and John Smith, and then a series of semi-autobiographical works with the mystical The Tree of Life (2011), To the Wonder (2012) and Knight of Cups (2015), as well as the documentary Voyage of Time: Lifes Journey (2016), followed by Song to Song (2017).